 All of the state's fish hatcheries are closed to fishing.
-All of the state's waterfowl management areas are also closed to fishing unless they're posted open to fishing or they're listed as open to fishing in the Rules for Specific Waters section that begins on page 18.
+All of the state's waterfowl management areas are also closed to fishing unless they're posted open to fishing or they're listed as open to fishing in Rules for specific waters on page 20.